chastitywhiterose/Chastity-Code-Cookbook/Chastity-Code-Cookbook.md

 ```

 The "/usr/include/SDL2" folder is where the included files for SDL are found on my system.
 Each Linux system may have them in a different place.
 If you are on Windows then they certainly won't be at that spot.
 The developers of SDL have made the sdl2-config script to handle this so that code can be made more portably.

+# Installing the Tools on Windows

+To be written later.